slowernews/wisdom-tldr/README.md

 > *'To invent, you need a good imagination and a pile of junk.' -- Thomas Edison*

 > *'Always be doing something creative.
 Your soul won’t survive without it.'*

+> *'Teach no one your tricks or they will be used against you.'*

+> *'Good artists copy; great artists steal.' -- Steve Jobs and others*

 ===
 ###On starting vs waiting